-We have chosen our top ten autumn walks - so whether you’re a seasoned walker or just fancy a stroll with family and friends, whether you prefer woodlands, moorlands or beaches - there will be somewhere for you to discover.
+We have chosen our top ten autumn walks, so whether you’re a seasoned walker or fancy a stroll with family and friends, there will be somewhere for you to discover.

 Mary Galliers, NRW’s Recreation Marketing and Tourism Officer said:

-“Autumn is a great time for visiting places that have been busier during the summer months so that you can enjoy the once crowded beaches or splash in puddles and enjoy the crunch of leaves underfoot in peaceful woodlands.
+“Autumn is a great time for visiting sites that have been busier during the summer months – so you can enjoy the once crowded beaches and popular woodland walks in relative peace and quiet.

-Trees from around the world line the Forest Garden Discovery Trail in Coed y Brenin Forest Park near Dolgellau.
-Finding the name labels and fascinating fact signs can be a great game for younger walkers and a great place to visit during half term.
+Trees from around the world line the path of the Forest Grand Discovery Trail in Coed y Brenin Forest Park near Dolgellau.
+Finding the name labels and fascinating fact signs is great fun for younger walkers, making it a good place to visit over half term.

-Our top ten autumn walks include several shorter walks suitable for families with young children.
-Every route is waymarked and takes you through either a woodland or a National Nature Reserve that is managed by Natural Resources Wales.
+The walks include shorter routes ideal for families with young children and there are several that are suitable for wheelchair users.
+Every trail is waymarked and takes you through either a woodland or a National Nature Reserve that is managed by Natural Resources Wales.

 Some of these sites also have visitor centres and cafes where you can find out more about what you’ve seen and enjoy a warming cuppa!

-Route 1: Cors Caron Walk, Cors Caron National Nature Reserve, Tregaron, Mid Wales
+Route 1: Cors Caron Walk, Cors Caron National Nature Reserve, Mid Wales

-Route 2: Forest Garden Discovery Trail, Coed y Brenin Forest Park, near Dolgellau, North West Wales
+Route 2: Forest Garden Discovery Trail, Coed y Brenin Forest Park, North West Wales

-Route 3: Ridgetop Trail, Bwlch Nant yr Arian Visitor Centre, near Aberystwyth, Mid Wales
+Route 3: Ridgetop Trail, Bwlch Nant yr Arian Visitor Centre, Mid Wales

-Route 4: Coed Llangwyfan Circular, Coed Llangwyfan, near Denbigh, North East Wales
+Route 4: Coed Llangwyfan Circular, Coed Llangwyfan, North East Wales

-Route 5: Dune Walk, Morfa Dyffryn National Nature Reserve, near Barmouth, North West Wales
+Route 5: Dune Walk, Morfa Dyffryn National Nature Reserve, North West Wales

-Route 6: Water Break-its-neck Trail, Radnor Forest, near New Radnor, Mid Wales
+Route 6: Water Break-its-neck Trail, Radnor Forest, Mid Wales

-Route 7: Pont Annell Walk, Caio Forest, near Llandovery, South West Wales
+Route 7: Pont Annell Walk, Caio Forest, South West Wales

-Route 8: Minwear Woodland Walk, Minwear Woods, near Haverfordwest, South West Wales
+Route 8: Minwear Woodland Walk, Minwear Woods, South West Wales

-Route 9: Cwm Cadian Trail, Tan y Coed, near Machynlleth Mid Wales
+Route 9: Cwm Cadian Trail, Tan y Coed, Mid Wales

-Route 10: Elidir Trail, Pont Melin-fach, Brecon Beacons National Park, South East Wales
+Route 10: Elidir Trail, Pont Melin-fach, South East Wales

-For more information on our top ten winter walks visit:-
+For more information on our top ten autumn walks visit: